CAS ETH in Technology and Public Policy: Policy Process

 One-semester part-time programme, can also be completed in 1.5 years.

-The programme participants will have the opportunity to apply these skills to policy issues of their interest or problems in their professional setting (e.g. mobility, energy, public health, the digital space, urban planning, environment / sustainability, security, and others), and will profit from high-level interactions with academics, experienced practitioners and their peers.
+The programme participants will have the opportunity to apply these skills to the policy issues that interest them or to problems that are relevant in their professional settings (e.g. mobility, energy, public health, the digital space, urban planning, environment / sustainability, security, and others), and will profit from high-level interactions with academics, experienced practitioners and their peers.

 English: 100 %